shubhishukla10/NETLAM/README.md

 This project demonstrates the automated LLM framework flow, along with methodologies to introduce and detect stealthy hardware Trojans, which are not included in Trust-Hub.
 The repository includes:
 - Gate-level netlists of AES-128 and its submodules.
 The Verilog codes are sourced from Trust-Hub.
-- Python API scripts for Creating DAGs from the netlists, identifying vulnerable points, inserting stealthy Trojans in the vulnerable points, and checking for functional equivalences.
+- Python API scripts for Creating DAGs from the netlists, identifying vulnerable points, inserting stealthy Trojans in the vulnerable points, and checking for functional and semantic equivalences.
 - Documentation and examples for all the three functionalities of the framework.

 ---

 ## Repository Structure

+### **Equivalence Check of NETLAM suggested Trojans** ###
+This folder contains the functional equivalence results between the gate-level netlists of the golden design (AES-T1200) and the NETLAM suggested Trojans, performed using the EQY equivalence checker of Yosys.
+- **`eqy_mapped_netlist_clock_gate_T1200.txt`**
+  Equivalence results of the Trojan-free AES-T1200 netlist and the clock-gate Trojan-infected AES-T1200 netlist.
+- **`eqy_mapped_netlist_data_tampering_T1200.txt`**
+  Equivalence results of the Trojan-free AES-T1200 netlist and the data tampering Trojan-infected AES-T1200 netlist.
+- **`eqy_mapped_netlist_gate_level_T1200.txt`**
+  Equivalence results of the Trojan-free AES-T1200 netlist and the gate-level Trojan-infected AES-T1200 netlist.
+- **`eqy_mapped_netlist_intermittent_T1200.txt`**
+  Equivalence results of the Trojan-free AES-T1200 netlist and the intermittent Trojan-infected AES-T1200 netlist.
+- **`eqy_mapped_netlist_logic_level_T1200.txt`**
+  Equivalence results of the Trojan-free AES-T1200 netlist and the logic-level Trojan-infected AES-T1200 netlist.

+---

 ### **Gate-Level Netlists**
 This folder contains the gate-level netlists of the AES-T1000, AES-T1200 Trojan-Free and Trojan-Infected versions.
 The netlists are generated using Yosys: